 Human Trafficking Response Guide for School Resource Officers

-U.S. Secret Service (USSS) Forensic Resources
+U.S. Secret Service Forensic Resources to Support Investigations

 Forced Labor in the Supply Chain

 U.S. Customs and Border Protection (CBP) implements Section 307 of the Tariff Act of 1930, as amended (19 U.S.C.
 1307) through the issuance of Withhold Release Orders and findings to prevent merchandise produced in whole or in part in a foreign country using forced labor from being imported into the United States.
 CBP also refers certain cases related to forced labor to other federal agencies for criminal prosecution.
 CBP is responsible for preventing the entry of products made with forced labor into the U.S market by investigating and acting upon allegations of forced labor in supply chains.
-Learn more about Forced Labor in the Supply Chain.

 DHS Science and Technology Directorate (S&T)

-First Responders Resource Group
+First Responders Resource Group (FRRG)

 Law Enforcement Related Science and Technology

 In January 2022, S&T published the “Providing Police Backup Through Science and Technology” resource guide showcasing its law enforcement-related work.
 S&T programs support law enforcement through the development of technologies to combat financial crimes, child exploitation, cyber, narcotics, and other related crimes.
 S&T also offers terrorism prevention-specific resources.
-Learn more about Law Enforcement Related Science and Technology.

 Detection Canine Research